 Side lesson on font vs typeface- Typeface refers to the family or the name.
 Think of the groupings of Times New Roman or Calibri.
 Fonts dictate the styling within this family.
 Think of fonts as making the typeface special- so regular, heavy weight, bold, italics.

 Once you have your typeface selections, create even more consistency using fonts and hierarchy.
 Your main headers might be in all caps and bold, while your subheader is in italics.
 Again, the key to building your brand is using the same typeface, font, and hierarchy as consistently as you can.

 Bonus Visual Brand Element: Patterns

 Patterns are a wonderful visual element that elevates a brand to the next level.
 I struggled with labeling this as the 6th must-have element.
 I believe creating a consistent visual brand story across multiple platforms without the other 5 elements would not be possible.
 A pattern however falls into the gray space for me.
 So it gets the “bonus” label.

 Patterns are a wonderful visual element that adds to the brand base.
 It will use consistent colors and incorporate other nods to your other elements.
 These are wonderful to use as an accent.
 Custom tissue paper featuring your brand pattern could provide that one-of-a-kind touch that clients expect to see from small businesses.
 Digital patterns provide that extra nod to your business in lieu of white space.

 TL;DR Visual Elements Your Brand Needs to Thrive

 - Color Palette

 - Bonus: Pattern

 Having each of these visual elements in your brand toolkit will be key to creating a consistent brand.
 Try consistently using each of these visual branding elements for six months.
 You will start to notice that your ideal audience will start to recognize your work.
-In today’s fast paced consumption world, this instant recognition is key.
-This familiarity and trust of your brand will make people pause and interact.
+In today’s fast-paced consumption world, this instant recognition is key.
+This familiarity and trust in your brand will make people pause and interact.